ivan-hc/AM/README.md

   		Please, consider submitting your custom script to "AM", at https://github.com/ivan-hc/AM-application-manager/pulls.

 # What programs can be installed with AM
-AM installs/removes/updates/manages only standalone programs, ie those programs that can be run from a single directory in which they are contained (where `$PROGRAM` is the name of the application, AM installs them always into a dedicated `/opt/$PROGRAM` directory).
+AM installs/removes/updates/manages only standalone programs, ie those programs that can be run from a single directory in which they are contained (where `$PROGRAM` is the name of the application, AM installs them always into a dedicated folder named `/opt/$PROGRAM`).

 These programs are taken:
 - from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest...);